• Skip to primary navigation

 Instructions

-1. Crumble the lace crepes (feuilletine flakes) with your fingers and place them in a large bowl.
+1. Crumble the feuilletine flakes with your fingers and place them in a large bowl.

-2. Add the praline paste and the milk chocolate previously melted in the microwave or in a double boiler and mix with a spatula or a tablespoon until you obtain a homogeneous mixture.
+2. Add the praline paste and the melted milk chocolate, then mix with a spatula until smooth.

-3. Spread the mixture on a sheet of parchment paper to a thickness of about 3 mm.
+3. Spread the mixture on parchment paper to about 3 mm thickness.

-4. Press the mixture down with an angled spatula to obtain a smooth, even layer.
+4. Press firmly with an angled spatula to smooth and level the crisp.

 Notes